 Another edible treat, iced biscuits can be personalised with guests names, or you can stick to the bride and groom’s details as a cute (and delicious) keepsake.

-Plant a bulb (tulip, hyacinth, daffodil) in a mini terracotta pot.
-Attach a parcel tag with the guest’s name to every pot and it doubles up as a place setting.
+Plant a bulb (tulip, hyacinth, daffodil) in a mini terracotta pot or splash out on a succulent Attach a parcel tag with the guest’s name to every pot and it doubles up as a place setting.

 Play around on your computer and create a monogram of everybody’s intials, then print out on to card and put by their places.

 Cupcake Wedding Favours

 They’re almost (almost) too cute to eat, but if you’re guests aren’t already full from all the wedding food then a little cupcake could be the perfect finisher.
 If they’ve got no room following the cheese course, then they’re a nice take-home to enjoy with a cup of tea the morning after the big day.